gergo-szabo/CarND-P4-BehavioralCloning/README.md

 #### 1. Solution Design Approach

 My first goal was to create an agent which can drive around the first track.
-I decided to use the already mentioned Nvidia's architecture for autonomus driving with (unaugmented) training data from one lap of center lane driving.
+I decided to use the already mentioned Nvidia's architecture for autonomous driving with (unaugmented) training data from one lap of center lane driving.
 The result was very promising.

 I collected more data from track two, started to use the left and right camera images and also mirrored every image (and steering angle).